-If the system is in free-run mode, the TFOM can be calculated on the basis of the expected oscillator drift and free-run time.
-If the system is synchronized with the reference source, the TFOM will be set to 0.
-If the reference system does not provide any information on the TFOMs, the TFOM will be set to 15 (undefined).
+If the system is in free-run mode, the TFOM value can be calculated on the basis of the expected oscillator drift and free-run time.
+If the system is synchronized to the reference source, the TFOM value is set to zero.
+If the reference system provides no information for the TFOM values, the TFOM is set to 15 (undefined).

-Utilize TFOM:
+Utilize TFOM

-Enabled TFOM is applied Disabled TFOM is ignored
+Enabled TFOM is applied TFOM is ignored